1922 - 1938

 For seventeen years it languished in relative inactivity.
 The Great Depression wracked the nation's economy in the 1930s, and the Plant was able to provide only a little relief from the area's joblessness through projects for the WPA (Works Progress Administration) and NYA (National Youth Administration).

-But Franklin D. Roosevelt, now President of the United States, refused to sell the Plant he had helped build--he saw future need for the facility as trouble brewed in Europe and the Pacific...
+But Franklin D. Roosevelt, now President of the United States, refused to sell the Plant he had helped build more than a decade before as Assistant Secretary of the Navy--he saw future need for the facility as trouble brewed in Europe and the Pacific...